 About the Indiana Institute for Working Families

-The Indiana Institute for Working Families conducts research and promotes public policies to help Hoosier families achieve and maintain economic self-sufficiency.
-The Indiana Institute for Working Families, a program of the Indiana Community Action Association (IN-CAA), was founded in 2004.
-The Institute is the only statewide program in Indiana that combines research and policy analysis on federal and state legislation, public policies, and programs impacting low-income working families with education and outreach.
-The Institute achieves its work by focusing its activities in the following areas: public policy research and analysis; advocacy, education, and information; and national, statewide, and community partnerships.
+The Indiana Institute for Working Families – a program of the Indiana Community Action Association (INCAA) – conducts research and promotes public policies to help Hoosier families achieve and maintain economic self-sufficiency.
+The Institute is the only statewide program in Indiana that combines research and policy analysis on federal and state legislation, public policies, and programs impacting low-income working families.
+The Institute achieves its work through advocacy and education, and through national, statewide, and community partnerships.

-The Institute has completed a number of research reports and has become a reliable source for information on low-income workers in Indiana.
+Since its founding in 2004, the Institute has become a reliable source for information on low-income workers in Indiana and analysis of the policies affecting their economic well-being.
 The Institute furthers the debate that sometimes work alone is not enough to support a family and that the educational and training needs of Indiana’s workforce must be addressed in order for Indiana to compete in a global economy.
-The Institute plans to build upon our success to impact public policy issues through continued outreach, education and research.
+The Institute plans to build upon our success to impact public policy issues through continued research, education, and outreach.

 Who Benefits From the Work of the Institute?

-The Indiana Institute for Working Families’ (Institute’s) Advisory Committee is designed to support the Institute's work activities by providing information, resources, creditability, and feedback to the Institute.
-The intent of the Advisory Committee is not to be a governing body.
+The Indiana Institute for Working Families’ Advisory Committee is designed to support the Institute's work activities by providing information, resources, creditability, and feedback to the Institute.
+The Advisory Committee is not a governing body.